Losses down 73 per cent in last three years

 significant results and continues to reinforce strong confidence in the

-safety, soundness and security of the world-class Interac system," said Caroline Hubberstey, Head, External Affairs, Interac
+safety, soundness and security of the world-class Interac system," said Caroline Hubberstey, Head of External Communications for

-Association and Acxsys Corporation.
-"The ongoing conversion to chip
+Interac Association and Acxsys Corporation.
+"The ongoing conversion to

-technology is a vital tactic in our fraud prevention strategy, which is
+chip technology is a vital tactic in our fraud prevention strategy,

-supported by other core elements that are critical to our continued
+which is supported by other core elements that are critical to our

-success.
-These include valuable partnerships with law enforcement,
+continued success.
+These include valuable partnerships with law

 Chip technology is both secure and smart.
 It gives the card the ability